Kwashiorkor is a form of malnutrition that occurs when there is not enough protein in the diet.

 Kwashiorkor is rare in children in the United States.
 There are only isolated cases.
-However, one government estimate suggests that as many as 50% of elderly people in nursing homes in the United States do not get enough protein in their diet.
+However, one government estimate suggests that as many as half of elderly people living in nursing homes in the United States do not get enough protein in their diet.

 When kwashiorkor does occur in the United States, it is most often a sign of child abuse and severe neglect.

 - Changes in skin pigment